 applicants are ranked for priority to be accepted by that

-the university joined this program primarily to provide
+university joined the program primarily to provide Hawaii

-Hawaii residents this opportunity.
-If residency is not
+residents this opportunity.
+If residency is not a factor,

-assignments to exchange schools are made by NSE coordinators
+placement assignments to exchange schools are made by NSE

-of all the participating institutions at a yearly national
+coordinators of all the participating institutions at a

-conference in mid-March.
-We will not know your chances of
+yearly national conference in mid-March.
+We will not know

-getting limited schools until late February.
-There is
+your chances of getting limited schools until late

 Getting Financial Aid for